Security Team

 Domains registered to the holder NUX (Nux s.r.o.).

-Vulnerability Reporting Contacts
+Vulnerability Reporting — in detail

-Responsible Disclosure Program
+Responsible Disclosure Policy

-Scope – what is in scope for testing
+Scope — what is included

-Responsible testing scope includes:
+Responsible testing covers:

 • Production services (web applications, APIs) operated by Nux s.r.o.